-The database schedule for the central dispatcher is started with the QBM_PWatchDog on <database> database schedule.
 The central dispatcher assumes control of processing and distributes DBQueue tasks to individual slots.

-Each time the central dispatcher is run, the number of currently available slots required for the current run is found first.
+First, it determines the number of currently available slots available for use.
 The more load there is on the database, the less slots there are to use.
 However, at least five slots are used.